Taman Bendera Pusaka

 Diagram showing how water, nature, and people weaved through Taman Bendera Pusaka.

-Native planting, thematic gardens, and community facilities bring renewed purpose to mature trees and shaded lawns.
-Playground developed with idea of archipelago exploration, encourage kids to Through inclusive circulation, Water Sensitive Urban Design strategies, and cultural symbolism, Taman Bendera Pusaka transforming beyond park, it is a place of gathering, learning, and renewal for the city.
+Through inclusive circulation, Water Sensitive Urban Design strategies, and cultural symbolism, Taman Bendera Pusaka transforming beyond park, it is a place of gathering, learning, and renewal for the city.

 Similar Projects